The climate crisis is also a crisis of capitalism

 This past decade’s temperatures were probably the hottest it’s been on our planet in 125,000 years.
 Meanwhile, carbon emissions were higher in 2019 than at any time in at least 2 million years.

-The world will reach the catastrophic 1.5 degrees Celsius above pre-industrial levels within 20 years.
+The world will reach the catastrophic 1.5 degrees Celsius above preindustrial levels within 20 years.
 And this is the best-case scenario, with temperatures rising at least to 2050 and beyond.
 This outcome only happens with “immediate, rapid and large-scale reductions” in greenhouse gas emissions.
 Otherwise, sustained 1.5 degrees or 2 degrees Celsius are baked in the cake for centuries, with the accompanying extreme weather events, geopolitical destabilization and vast economic costs.

 No wonder U.N.
-Secretary General Antonio Guterres said the report’s conclusions are “a code red for humanity.”
+Secretary-General Antonio Guterres said the report’s conclusions are “a code red for humanity.”

 Or as Oxford scientist Tim Palmer bluntly stated, “if we do not halt our emissions soon, our future climate could well become some kind of hell on Earth.”